 Key staff with specific responsibilities for leading improvements in outcomes for disadvantaged students are:

-- Pupil Premium Governor: Graham Pritchard
+- Pupil Premium Governor: TBC

 - Associate Assistant Principal: Mr T Kendall (Pupil Premium budget and strategy)